ericdaat/jekyll-blog/_posts/2017-10-20-git-tutorial.md

 ```

 ### Ignore unnecessary files

-> *You can't always git what you want -- The Rolling Stones*

 Please never add anything other than code/configuration files in a git repository.
 This is not Google Drive.